 In the period October-April, HafenCity offers numerous sightseeing tour options, including the harbour waterway.
 There are also many great places for leisure, dining, shopping, entertainment.

 HafenCity is an inner-city district of Hamburg.
 In the year 2000 (February 29), the city's Senate gave its approval to the Masterplan for building the new district.
-This grandeous project transformed the port's fringes (around the city center).
+This project transformed the port's fringes (around downtown).

 Hamburg cruise port

-- On May 7, 2016, in Hamburg was christened the new AIDA ship AIDAprima.
+On May 7, 2016, in Hamburg was christened the new AIDA ship AIDAprima.
 The vessel arrived in port together with AIDAaura.
 The event coincided with the port's 827th anniversary and featured a grandiose firework show.
 Prima docked at Altona, while Aura berthed at Steinwerder.
 Between May 5-7, 2017, over 1 million people enjoyed Germany’s largest maritime festival live (on TV or social media).
 Over 355,000 passengers watched the Prime Time Special broadcasted live on AIDA's media channels.
 In 2016, the cruise port reported record-breaking year with a total of 171 ship calls and handled 710,000+ passengers.

 In 2017, AIDA had 6 vessels deployed here for a total of 82 ship calls.
 Also in 2017, for the first time ever, NCL Norwegian homeported a ship (Norwegian Jade) in Hamburg.
 The ship's itineraries were 6-8- 9-nights (themed Norwegian Fjords, Norway and North Cape, Western Europe).
 During season 2017, the port reported a 12% increase (over 2016) in cruise passenger shipping traffic.
 Maiden port calls made the liners MSC Preziosa (MSC), Norwegian Jade (NCL) and Independence of the Seas (RCI).